 Get plenty of rest in the first week after you return home.
 Take it easy and only do what is comfortable.
 However, avoid sitting for long periods of time as this can put pressure on the wound.

 You may feel concerned about the impact on your sex life.
 See more information.

 Using the toilet

-Radiotherapy uses radiation, such as x-rays, to kill or damage cancer cells.
-It is also known as radiation therapy.
-Whether you have radiotherapy will depend on the stage of the cancer, its size, whether it has spread to the lymph nodes and, if so, how many nodes are affected.
-You can have radiotherapy:
+Also known as radiotherapy, this treatment uses a controlled dose of radiation, such as x-rays, to kill or damage cancer cells.
+Whether you have radiation therapy will depend on the stage of the cancer, its size, whether it has spread to the lymph nodes and, if so, how many nodes are affected.
+You can have radiation therapy:

 - instead of surgery